 sudo nano /etc/sysctl.conf

-1. Scroll down to the bottom of the sysctl.conf file and paste these lines.
+- Scroll to the bottom of the file and add these lines:

 net.ipv6.conf.all.disable_ipv6 = 1